DEV-learn-co-curriculum/angular-what-is-angular-readme/README.md

-# What is Angular.js and why does it exist?
+# What is AngularJS and why does it exist?

 ## Overview